fingerskier/manthra/README.md

 No one likes gerrymandering unless it gets them elected;
-No one likes filibustering until they've been forced into a corner with no options.
+No one likes the filibuster until they've been forced into a corner with no other options.

 If tolerance means the end of our civilization, then we must not be tolerant.